Engineer-DNF/Data-Analysis-Projects/E-commerce Sales Data Cleaning & Business Intelligence/README.md

 ## Business Analysis

-The cleaned dataset was analyzed using Excel Pivot Tables and Tableau.
+After cleaning and validating the data, exploratory analysis was performed using Excel Pivot Tables before building the Tableau dashboard.

 The analysis focused on: